dmis-lab/AdvSR/README.md

 GPU memory will be variable upon training due to the variable length of the adversarially generated sequence.
-If OOM occurs(rarely happens), the optimizer will simply skip training the corresponding batch. (as implemented in fairseq) We experimented with Tesla P40 and we present our trained checkpoint from the example.
+If OOM occurs(rarely happens), the optimizer will simply skip training the corresponding batch. (as implemented in fairseq) We experimented with Tesla P40 and present our trained checkpoint from the example.

 - [IWSLT15_CS_EN](https://drive.google.com/drive/folders/1C1Oq4MV0TzoMpsaK0zJHJhgyqhvQVFea?usp=sharing)